TylerLig/SpacemakerRepo/README.md

 ## Running the project

+A project to load, view, and modify polygons defined by latlong coordinates in [wwwroot/data](wwwroot/data).

-You will need the .NET 7 [dotnet runtime](https://dotnet.microsoft.com/download) to run the applciation server.
+You will need the .NET 7 [dotnet runtime](https://dotnet.microsoft.com/download) to run the application server.

 If you have the runtime, within the [bin/Release/net7.0/](bin/Release/net7.0/) directory you can run Spacemaker.exe directly or from the command line run: